-Reducing background noise and other distractions for students with sensory processing disorders.
+Reducing background noise and other distractions for students with sensory needs .

-Allowing breaks for students with conditions that affect concentration or stamina.
+Allowing breaks for students with executive functioning difficulties that affect concentration or stamina.

 Periodically review and update accommodation policies to reflect changing needs and best practices.

 By providing these accommodations, health science courses can ensure that all students, regardless of disability, have the opportunity to demonstrate their knowledge and skills effectively.